Welcome to our home learning page. Please find full details regarding our remote teaching and learning below.

 Arrangements for when more children return to school and individuals have to self-isolate:

-We do not know when more children will be able to return to school.
-However, when this does happen, there may still be the requirement for individuals to self-isolate.
+We are hopeful that ALL children will be able to remain in school now, ongoing.
+However, there may still be the requirement for individuals to self-isolate.
 In the event of this happening, remote teaching will continue to be provided but this will differ from the above due to the challenges of teaching children at home and at school.
 Children will however receive teaching activities set via Class Dojo in line with the school curriculum.

-Thank you once again for the amazing things you have been doing with your children so far to support with their learning.
-We look forward to the time when every child returns to Southtown Primary and normal teaching resumes.
+Thank you once again for the amazing things you have already done with your children so far to support with their learning.

 We now use Class Dojo for our home-school communication.